LaurentRDC/dissertation/content/snse.md

 ### Small wavevectors phonons{#sec:snse-small-wavevectors}

-The rapid increase in mean-square-displacement following excitation is not due to large wavevector phonons.
+The rapid increase in mean-square-displacement following excitation is not due to large wavevector phonons, as this rapid increase is not seen in the diffuse intensity away from zone-center.
 Recall that the $Pnma \to Cmcm$ phase transition involves the softening of many zone-center transverse optical modes polarized in the direction of the lattice distortion.

 ```{.matplotlib #fig:snse-diffuse-direction file="figures/snse/diffuse-direction.py" caption="Comparison of the differential intensity dynamics near reflections that are either almost parallel to $\vec{b}^\star$ or $\vec{c}^\star$.
 Near reflections almost parallel to $\vec{c}^\star$ (e.g. $(004)$, $(01\bar{7})$, etc.), a fast initial rise in intensity is observed which is not measured close to reflections almost parallel to $\vec{b}^\star$ (e.g. $(040)$, $(051)$, etc.)"}
 ```

 Diffuse intensity dynamics correlated with the fast part of the Debye-Waller dynamics are indeed observed near zone-center.
-The one-phonon structure factors are expected to be large for the transverse optical modes polarized in the $c$ direction near reflections that are almost parallel to the $\vec{c}^\star$ axis. @fig:snse-diffuse-direction shows the integration of the total scattering intensity in a *ring* around reflections that are either nearly parallel to $\vec{b}^\star$ or $\vec{c}^\star$.
+The one-phonon structure factors are expected to be large for the transverse modes polarized in the $c$ direction near reflections that are almost parallel to the $\vec{c}^\star$ axis. @fig:snse-diffuse-direction shows the integration of the total scattering intensity in a *ring* around reflections that are either nearly parallel to $\vec{b}^\star$ or $\vec{c}^\star$.

 These signals will be isolated appropriately and discussed in the next section.

-## Dynamics of soft transverse optical modes
+## Dynamics of $c$-polarized transverse modes

 In this section, the initial findings presented in @sec:snse-small-wavevectors will be developed further.
 There are two tasks at hand: confirm that the dynamics at zone-center are due to diffuse scattering, and separate isolate this trace from the nearby Bragg peak dynamics.